yuechen2001/Python-Algorithms/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A collection of algorithms and games that I have made using Python and the Pygame libraries
+A collection of algorithms and games that I have made using Python and the Pygame library.

 ### Built With
 * ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)